drBenway/pixi-vn-wiki/start/canvas-tickers.md

 # Tickers (primitive animations and effects)

+Pixi’VN provides the possibility to animate the canvas components with the Tickers (primitive animations and effects).

-The [PixiJS Ticker](https://pixijs.com/8.x/examples/basic/tinting) is a class that manages the update loop.
-It is used to animate the canvas components.
+The Tickers, compared to `PixiJS.tickers`, are a class with a `fn` method that is executed on each frame.
+This method is used to animate the canvas components.
+Pixi’VN keeps track of all running Tickers, detects when they are no longer used and allows you to pause, resume, and delete them with [various methods](/start/canvas-tickers-functions.md).

-In Pixi’VN, you can use the Ticker, but through functions of the `canvas` class.
-The reason is that this way I can keep track of the Tickers and delete those that are no longer used.

-* **Primitives (Ticker)**: They are classes, that can be used to perform basic actions.
+Pixi’VN provides various primitive Tickers, that can be used to perform basic actions.
 For example, the `MoveTicker` class is primitive animation that can be used to move a canvas component.
 They are classes that extend the [Ticker](/start/canvas-tickers-functions).
-So for add, remove... a primitive animation or effect you must use the [Ticker's methods](/start/canvas-tickers-functions).
-The advantage is that they can be joined to create more complex animations and effects.

 ## Move